-This is the most prevalent KPI type, and is used to indicate quantity, percentage, or value.
+This is the most prevalent KPI type, which is used to indicate quantity, percentage, or value.
 It may or may not have a unit label, for example, $, with a maximum of two unit labels allowed.

 The time KPI is used to show a detailed breakdown of time.
 For clarity reasons, we recommend including a unit label, such as h for hours.

 KPI with an Icon

 The KPI with an icon allows the user to add a visual identifier to a KPI.
 The icon sits to the left of the numeric value, and a maximum of one unit label is allowed.

 The KPI progress view shows a visual representation of the progress of an object.
 The numeric value (KPI metric) maybe in the form of a percentage value or may display the completed vs total value.
 It comes in two sizes – small and large.

 the large variation is designed to be used in headers or other content area.